hannutt/MsgBoard/README.md

 ![alt text](frontend/src/icons/loginExample.png)

 Example image of a page showing all messages stored in a MySQL database. each message has its own buttons with which you can e.g. like, edit, censor a post, etc. Posts also have a CSS Flex style definition where each post has its own post area that is 33% wide.
 Action buttons for editing, deleting, liking, etc. are hidden under the Bootstrap 5 accordion/collapse element.
 The user can open them by clicking on the "Function buttons" text.
+The number of likes and dislikes on posts is displayed in green and red in W3.CSS progress bars.

 ![alt text](frontend/src/icons/msgBoardFront.png)